-- In a large bowl, sift together flour, sugar, baking powder, and baking soda.
-Mix the butter into the flour mixture with a pastry cutter or use your your fingers.
-Add dried cranberries or raisins and mix until thoroughly combined.
-Set aside
+- In a large bowl, sift together 2 cups flour, 1/4 cup sugar, 1 teaspoon baking soda, and 1/2 teaspoon baking powder.
+Mix 3 tablespoons butter into the flour mixture with a pastry cutter or use your fingers.
+Add 1/2 cup dried cranberries or raisins and mix until thoroughly combined.
+Set aside.

-- In a small bowl, combine the yogurt and egg.
-Add the egg mixture to the flour mixture and GENTLY knead with your hands to form a round loaf, adding 1-2 tablespoons of milk, as needed to moisten the dough.
+- In a small bowl, combine the 3/4 plain yogurt and 1 egg.
+Add the yogurt/egg mixture to the flour mixture and GENTLY mix with your hands to form a round loaf.
+Add 1-2 tablespoons of milk, as needed, to moisten the dough.